TanmoySG/learning-golang/02-Variables/variables.md

 	fmt.Printf("variable2 = %v was declared inside var block and value assigned in main function \n", variable2) fmt.Printf("variable3 = %v was declared inside var block and value assigned in main function \n", variable3) }

+OUTPUT:

+This variable was declared outside function.
+World of type string
+26 of type int
+78.5 of type float64
+variable1 = 21 was declared and initalized inside var block variable2 = Var Block Entity was declared inside var block and value assigned in main function variable3 = 3.33 was declared inside var block and value assigned in main function

 ```